CerryTsuki/PlumCherry/README.md

 It's currently in a **Work in Progress** state, so a lot of things are currently not done or inconsistent with other elements.

+Currently only tested with Vencord, I don't know if this is compatible with BetterDiscord.

 ## Installation
 - Download the .css file and put it in your respective themes folder.
 - Go in `Settings` -> `Themes` and enable PlumCherry.